 Hand Pollination

-Loofah have male and female parts, so loofah hand pollination can boost fruit production.
+Loofah flowers have male and female parts, so loofah hand pollination can boost fruit production.
 Use a small, clean brush to move pollen from the male to female flowers.
 Do this a few times a week when they're in bloom for the best results.

 By using these key loofah plant care tips, you can make sure your loofah plants do well.
 This will give you a lot of natural sponges to use.